Encharted Cook

 The ingredients, clockwise from top right: whole milk, Worcestershire sauce, original Mrs. Dash, black pepper, ketchup, dried oregano, eggs, ground beef, and sliced bread.

-• Whole Milk - Milk is needed to moisten the bread crumbs for a tender loaf.
-I prefer to use whole milk but you can use 2%.
+• Whole Milk - Moistens the breadcrumbs for a tender loaf.
+I prefer whole milk, but 2% milk also works.

-• Ground Beef - I prefer to use 85% lean or 90% lean ground beef which keeps the meatloaf moist and flavorful.
+• Ground Beef - Use 85% lean or 90% lean ground beef to keep the meatloaf moist and flavorful.

 Process Photo 1 - A large loaf pan is placed on a baking sheet.

-Preheat oven to 350° Fahrenheit.
-Place a 9" x 5" loaf pan on a baking sheet and set it aside.
+Preheat oven to 350°F. Place a 9" x 5" loaf pan on a baking sheet and set it aside.

 Process Photo 2a - Bread is torn into pieces and placed into the bowl of a small food processor.